Common Penetration Testing Methodologies and Other Standards

 OSSTMM

-The Open Source Security Testing Methodology Manual (OSSTMM), now in its third version, with a fourth in draft, provides a robust framework for repeatable and consistent security testing.
+The Open Source Security Testing Methodology Manual (OSSTMM) provides a robust framework for repeatable and consistent security testing.
 It covers a wide range of areas including operational security metrics, trust analysis, various forms of security testing (such as human, physical, wireless), and compliance regulations.
 The OSSTMM is notable for its comprehensive approach to security testing, emphasizing a structured and methodical process.

 PTES